ostreifel/vsts-contributions/readme.md

 ```

 ### Usage ###
 1. Clone the repository
-1. `npm install` to install required local dependencies
-2. `npm i -g gulp typescript tslint tfx-cli` to setup require globals
+2. `npm i -g gulp typescript tslint tfx-cli` to setup required globals
-2. `gulp` to build and package the application
+3. `npm install` to install required local dependencies and get an initial build
+4. `npm run package-dev` to to rebuild once code changes are made
+5. Upload the -dev vsix to https://marketplace.visualstudio.com/manage
+  - this will require the author field to be set to your publisher name
+6. Share the dev version of the extension with a test account
+7. Submit changes as pull request to master

 #### Including framework modules ####